Shrey-Srivastava21/i-Connect/README.md

 - In this changing world of technology, staying updated is very important.
 So i-Connect is a platform exclusively for college students to connect, explore events, and join groups at their campus🥀.
 - Imagine a virtual and digital campus where you can engage in interconnected learning📌.
 - With more and more colleges and institutions adopting digital means of connecting, students find it difficult to surf across these multiple sources to stay updated🎧.
 - So, we decided to build this one-stop solution.
-This user-friendly website will facilitate dynamic cross-generational knowledge exchange and aims to unite seniors and juniors and foster mentorship and community interaction within the campus🎭.
+This user-friendly website will facilitate dynamic cross generational knowledge exchange and aims to unite seniors and juniors and foster mentorship and community interaction within the campus🎭.
 - Our objective is to seamlessly unite and empower students through the power of social media and digital interaction🌼.
 - Our website will be based on Facebook, Instagram, WhatsApp, Google Groups, MS Teams and much more.
 We will be referring to these websites for insights and their ideologies🌷.
 - It allows the student community to make their public profiles by which they can exchange information, contribute, poll, and establish communities within the university🌴.